msharifi21/msharifi.github.io/README.md

 ## [Subjoinistic](https://www.msharifi.tech/)

-A personal static portfolio web site that contains four pages: home, about, project and blog.
+A personal static portfolio website that contains four pages: home, about, project, and blog.

 ### Home
-Contains an overview of all pages and provide links to individual pages.
+Contains an overview of all pages and provides links to individual pages.

 ### About
-Provide detail information such as (about me, my story, values, and hobby).
+Provides detailed information such as (about me, my story, values, and hobby).

 ### Projects
-Provide detail information about my projects.
+Provides detailed information about my projects.

 ### Blog
-Provide detail information about my actives, interests and things I do out side of work.
+Provides detailed information about my activities, interests, and things I do outside of work.